Loevland/ctf-workshop/crypto/tyrannosaurus_rexor/writeup/README.md

 >
 > I accidentally ran my flag through this program, and now it's all garbled up!
 Can you help me recover it?
 >
-> I remember that the flag starts with `TD{`, ends with `}`, and only contains lowercase and underscore characters otherwise.
+> I remember that the flag starts with `TD{`, ends with `}`, and only contains lowercase and underscore characters otherwise...

 ## Writeup